Gary Marocchi

 Credit: Gary and Debra Marocchi and Marocchi Family

-He later coached Perth Italia to three League championships (1991, 1992 and 1993), the Perth Kangaroos to the Singapore League championship (1994) and the State side to victory against Werder Bremen (Germany) and Iraklis (Greece).
-He was the inaugural coach of Perth Glory (1996-1998) and led Swan I.C. to a maiden Boral Cup victory in 2003.
-Inducted into the Hall of Champions in 1996 and elevated to the Hall of Legends in 2005.
+He was the inaugural coach of Perth Glory (1996–98) and later led Swan I.C. to their first Boral Cup triumph in 2003.
+His achievements were recognised with induction into the Hall of Champions in 1996 and elevation to the Hall of Legends in 2005.

 Gary was the inaugural coach of Perth Glory (1996-1998).